ZeyuL01/BIT/docs/Examples/Examples3.rst

                     "i-cisTarget"=icistarget_table,
                     "WhichTF"=whichtf_table)

-Once we have all the summarized tables, we con continue to generate the plots:
+After summarizing all tables, we proceed to generate the plots.

-We first calculate the MRR of the rank of 40 perturbed TRs by these methods and simultaously count the number of TRs ranked to top 10 or top 50 by each method:
+First, we calculate the Mean Reciprocal Rank (MRR) for the 40 perturbed TRs across different methods.
+Simultaneously, we count the number of TRs ranked within the top 10 and top 50 by each method.

 .. code-block:: r